Apuí: Gold rush

+Geography

 Conservation

 The municipality contains 92% of the 2467244 ha Apuí Mosaic, a jointly-managed collection of conservation units.

 It contains the 808312 ha Sucunduri State Park, created in 2005.

 It also contains the 492905 ha Sucunduri State Forest, a sustainable use conservation unit created in 2005.

 It contains 72% of the 150465 ha Guariba Extractive Reserve, also created in 2005.

 It also contains the 113,606 ha Bararati Sustainable Development Reserve, created at the same time.

 The municipality contains part of the 1958200 ha Juruena National Park, one of the largest conservation units in Brazil, created by decree on 5 June 2006.

 It also contains part of the 896411 ha Acari National Park created by president Dilma Rousseff in 2016 in the last week before her provisional removal from office.

 The municipality contains about 17% of the 751302 ha Aripuanã National Forest, a sustainable development unit created at the same time.